bermane/ontario-inventory/03-project-details.Rmd

 * Open access to R and other developed programming scripts to undertake the modelling and comparisons.

-More broadly key outputs of this project will be an increased awareness and capacity building of operational forest managers on the use of these technologies for next generation forest inventory which will lead to an increased ability to dissolve current boundaries between operational (tactical) and strategic (forest level) inventories.
+More broadly key outputs of this project will be an increased awareness and capacity building of operational forest managers on the use of these technologies for next generation forest inventory, which will lead to an increased ability to dissolve current boundaries between operational (tactical) and strategic (forest level) inventories.

 In addition, more thorough adoption of ALS technologies as a critical component of forest inventories will benefit other Canadian industries such as survey providers and technology developers by increasing the market and consolidating their international competitiveness, key goals of the Ontario Forest Sector strategy.